Minor League Baseball and Marvel Entertainment Officially Unveil First Wave of New Marvel-Designed Team Logos for the 2023 Season

 Fans can follow along during the unveiling celebrations by visiting www.MiLB.com/marvel to see each new logo and to learn more about MiLB and Marvel's multi-year partnership.

-- Bisons Unveil New Logo Specially Designed for Marvel's Defenders of the Diamond Series - Buffalo Bisons

-- Minor League Baseball and Marvel Entertainment Officially Unveil First Wave of New Marvel-Designed Team Logos for the 2023 Season - IL
+- Minor League Baseball and Marvel Entertainment Officially Unveil First Wave of New Marvel-Designed Team Logos for the 2023 Season - San Antonio Missions

-- Minor League Baseball Teams Launch Marvel-Themed Team Identities - Scranton/Wilkes-Barre RailRiders

-- Capitol Broadcasting Company Closes on Acquisition of Coastal Plain League - Durham Bulls

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.